egison/egison-ruby/README.md

-# The Gem for Egison Pattern Matching
+# The Gem for Non-linear Pattern Matching against Unfree Data Types

-This Gem provides a way to access Egison pattern-matching from Ruby.
+This Gem provides a way to use non-linear pattern-matching against unfree data types.
-Egison is the world's first programming language that can represent non-linear pattern-match against unfree data types.
 We can directly express pattern-matching against lists, multisets, and sets using this gem.

 ## Installation